 World travel gets more popular every year.

-It’s hard to find exact figures.
-But take the international tourist arrival stats from 2015.
+Take a look at the international tourist arrival stats from 2015.
 Around 1.2 billion people spent at least one night overseas.
 That was a 50 million increase on 2014.

 A Complete List of Advantages and Disadvantages of Travelling Abroad